Contribution Guide

 The Revolt stack is quite small, fragmented and easy to run which comes at the cost of a pretty demanding development environment.
 Below are a few recommendations if you want to get started:

-A modern multi-core CPU for Rust compilation - Ryzens are great for this job.
+• A modern multi-core CPU for Rust compilation - Ryzens are great for this job.

-About 30GB of free disk space to ensure everything can be installed and built.
+• About 30GB of free disk space to ensure everything can be installed and built.

-in project folders frequently if you do not have much.At minimum 16GB of free memory:
+You may want to run cargo clean in project folders frequently if you do not have much.

-to run Chromium (conservative estimate)
+• 1GB to run a browser (conservative estimate)

 Important!